-For each drug of interest, the extraction, separation and detection parameters have to be specifically optimized.
+In principle, the extraction, separation and detection parameters have to be specifically optimized for each lipid-containing delivery system, even though small structural variations in lipids can usually be run within the same chromatography methods.
+MS/MS fragmentation is always fully compound specific.
 This will generally imply a certain method development work, or adaptation of previously developed methods.